Train to become a primary school teacher

 You’ll benefit from:

-• After qualified, the opportunity to work in a BPET school, and further your career in years to come.
-Last year, 83% of our trainees have been offered a position in a BPET school.
+- After qualified, the opportunity to work in a BPET school, and further your career in years to come.

-83% of our trainees have been offered a job in a BPET school after they qualified.
+In 2025, 83% of our newly qualified teachers have been offered a job in a BPET school

 The course has helped me feel well prepared for taking on my new role as an ECT 1!
 I have made some amazing friends on this course and I can’t wait to see how everyone progresses in their teaching careers.